corradomarzano/HPC-Galaxy-Merger-Gadget4/README.md

 ## 🏁 Conclusions
 The project demonstrates that Gadget4 is a *powerful* and *highly customizable* tool for cosmological simulations.
 Key takeaways include:

-- **Accuracy:** The code accurately tracks DM and baryonic matter motion, measuring fundamental quantities (density, entropy, internal energy, etc.) over cosmological scales accounting also for the star formation and cooling function.
+- **Accuracy:** The code accurately tracks dark and baryonic matter motion, measuring fundamental quantities (density, entropy, internal energy, etc.) over cosmological scales accounting also for the star formation and cooling function.

 - **Physical Insights:** The simulation highlights the crucial role of stellar feedback (or its absence) in replenishing the gas component during the star formation process.